hmishra2250/Botnet-Detection-using-Machine-Learning/Custom Flow Generator/README.md

 Average packets-per-second<br>
  </p>
  ## FUTURE WORK
+ The Future work will be to make this Custom Flow Generator implementation as a user-friendly tool.<br>
- 1. Automatically extract the CSV File from the pcap File of the captured traffic.<br>
+ 1. Automatically extract the CSV File from the pcap File of the captured traffic with the required columns.<br>
- 2.
+ 2. Give Option For choosing the features to be generated. <br>
+ 3. Merge the implentation for Unidirectional Flows and give an option to choose For Unidirectional or Bidirectional FLows.<br>